 ✦ Jamaican Drinks: Jamaican Rum

 Who doesn’t love rum for those tasty cocktail drinks?
 Well, Jamaican Rum is the stepping stone for all other rums that came after it.
 One of the best and most well known Jamaican Rums is the Appleton Estate Extra Dark Rum.
 You can find it everywhere here in Jamaica.
-Also, rum is the basis of most of the drinks they serve in the local bars.
+Also, rum is the basis of most of the cocktail drinks that they serve in the local bars.

 ✦ Jamaican Drinks: Jamaican Cocktails!